Stomach cancer

 • atypical, dark stool known as tarry stool due to bleeding

-Those with persistent symptoms should see a doctor.
+Anyone with persistent symptoms should have them investigated.
 General Practitioners can already narrow down what is causing the symptoms and, if necessary, initiate further diagnostic steps with specialists.

 What causes stomach cancer?